gtoonstra/etl-with-airflow/docs/datavault2.rst

     This example is work in progress...

-This is probably the final and most elaborate example of how to use ETL with Apache Airflow.
+This is probably most elaborate example of how to use ETL with Apache Airflow.
-As part of this exercise, let's build a data warehouse on Google BigQuery with a DataVault built on top of Hive.
+As part of this exercise, let's build an information mart on Google BigQuery through a DataVault built on top of Hive.
 (Consequently, this example requires a bit more memory and may not fit in a simple machine).
-We're going to start a postgres instance that contains the airflow database and another database for the adventureworks database created by Microsoft.
-We'll use a Postgres port of that.
+We're going to start a postgres instance that contains the airflow database and another database for a (postgres port) of the adventureworks database often used by Microsoft.

-The data will be loaded into a Hive instance from there and in Hive we'll set up the Data Vault structures.
+The data will be staged into Hive and we'll run Hive queries to populate the Data Vault model.
 Optionally, if you have a Google account you'd like to try out, you can set up a connection later on and load some flat tables into BigQuery out of the Data Vault as a final part of this exercise; that will basically become our information mart.
-Alternatively, let's look into building a Kimball model out of it.

 Note that similar to the Hive example, I'm using a special build of the puckel docker airflow container that contains the jar files for Hadoop, HDFS and Hive.